Been There. Done That.

 Bernard Harris, Jr., MD, MBA, FACP

-Dr. Harris is currently CEO & Managing Partner of Vesalius Ventures, Inc., a venture capital firm that invests in early- to mid-stage Healthcare technologies and companies.
+Dr. Harris is currently CEO & Managing Partner of Vesalius Ventures, Inc., a venture capital firm that invests in early- to mid-stage healthcare technologies and companies.
 He is responsible for managing a portfolio of private assets of early- and mid-stage venture investments and operating companies.

-Dr. Harris was at NASA for ten years, where he conducted research in musculoskeletal physiology and clinical investigations of space adaptation and developed in-flight medical devices to extend Astronaut stays in space.
+Dr. Harris was at NASA for ten years, where he conducted research in musculoskeletal physiology and clinical investigations of space adaptation and developed in-flight medical devices to extend astronaut stays in space.
 A veteran astronaut for over thirty years, he has logged more than 438 hours and traveled over 7.2 million miles in space.

-He is a member of the Board of Directors for Raytheon Technologies (NYSE: RTX), MassMutual, Solventum (NYSE:SOLV), and U.S. Physical Therapy (NYSE: USPH).
-Dr. Harris served as a Board of Director/Trustee for Salient Midstream & MLP Fund and Salient MF Trust, and Barings Fund & BBDC.
+He is a member of the Board of Directors for RTX Corporation (NYSE: RTX), MassMutual, Solventum (NYSE: SOLV), and U.S. Physical Therapy (NYSE: USPH).
+Dr. Harris served as a Board Director/Trustee for Salient Midstream & MLP Fund and Salient MF Trust, and Barings Fund & BBDC.
 In addition, he is on the non-profit Boards of the Texas Medical Center (past Chair), Astronaut Scholarship Foundation, and the Harris Institute & Foundation.

 He earned a Bachelor of Science in Biology from the University of Houston, a Master of Medical Science from the University of Texas Medical Branch at Galveston, a Master of Business Administration (MBA) from the University of Houston, and a Doctorate of Medicine from Texas Tech University School of Medicine.
-He completed a Residency in Internal Medicine at the Mayo Clinic, a National Research Council Fellowship in Endocrinology at the NASA Ames Research Center, and trained as a Flight Surgeon at the Aerospace School of Medicine, Brooks Air Force Base.
+He completed a residency in internal medicine at the Mayo Clinic, a National Research Council Fellowship in Endocrinology at the NASA Ames Research Center, and trained as a Flight Surgeon at the Aerospace School of Medicine, Brooks Air Force Base.
 He is also a licensed private pilot and certified scuba diver.

-He is the author of Dream Walker: A Journey of Achievement and Inspiration (2010) and Embracing Infinite Possibilities: Letting Go Of Fear To Find Your Highest Potential (2025).
+He is the author of Dream Walker: A Journey of Achievement and Inspiration (2010) and Embracing Infinite Possibilities: Letting Go of Fear To Find Your Highest Potential (2025).

-CONSULTANT AND FOUNDER
+BOARD MEMBER AND FOUNDER

-Robert L. Satcher, MD, Ph.D
+Robert L. Satcher, MD, PhD

-Dr. Satcher is an astronaut and orthopaedic oncologist in Houston, Texas.
+Dr. Satcher is an astronaut and orthopedic oncologist in Houston, Texas.
 He has provided medical services in under-resourced countries throughout Africa, as well as in Central and South America.
 His research focuses on bone-metastatic disease, leading to the identification of new curative treatment options through cellular, molecular, and personalized medicine strategies.
 In 2004, Dr. Satcher was selected by NASA for the U.S. astronaut program and subsequently flew aboard Space Shuttle Atlantis (STS-129) in November 2009.
 During the mission, he performed two spacewalks, totaling over 12 hours of extravehicular activity.

 He has served on numerous boards, including Voorhees University (an HBCU), where he was Board Chair overseeing the transition from Voorhees College to Voorhees University; the Whitehead Institute of MIT; Teach For America; Space Center Houston; NASA advisory boards for human spaceflight; and a National Academy of Sciences panel to assess cancer risk in astronauts following spaceflight.

-CHIEF EXECUTIVE OFFICER
+BOARD MEMBER, PRESIDENT AND CHIEF EXECUTIVE OFFICER

 Kenneth Wells, MD, MBA, MPH